cs1302uga/cs1302-c4-alpha/README.rst

 A game object that is in the ``GamePhase.READY`` phase should move into the ``GamePhase.PLAYABLE`` phase when its ``dropToken`` method is called for the first time.

-Below in example of some code that drops several tokens into the grid of a game object in the ``GamePhase.READY`` phase.
-Each line of code is followed by an illustration of what the inside of that object should look like immediately after the line has executed.
+Below is an example of some code that drops several tokens into the grid of a game object in the ``GamePhase.READY`` phase.
+Each line of code is followed by an illustration of what the inside of that object should look like immediately after the line has been executed.
 Please note that the object is in the ``GamePhase.PLAYABLE`` phase immediately after the first line has executed: